Click to enlarge

 Historical certificates for Queensland usually have provision for these details:

 The authorities may not have written the name as your ancestor spelled it, or the name may be incorrectly indexed.
-Keep an open mind about spelling variants (see Name Variations: Tips and Tricks).
+Keep an open mind about spelling variants (see my tips, warnings and examples).
 Many unregistered deaths can be found via inquests, mental asylum records, Police Gazettes and various other sources and research strategies described in my book Tips for Queensland Research.

 It depends on when and where they were last seen.
 See 'People who vanished' on Queensland Genealogy Research Tips.